trantdai/trantdai.github.io/_posts/2026-01-26-todo-mcp-server.md

 ---
-title: Building a Todo MCP Server - Extending AI Assistants with Custom Tools
+title: Building a Todo MCP Server - A Learning Journey into MCP Development
 layout: post
 post-image: "/assets/images/blog/20260126/mcp-todo-server.svg"
-description: A Model Context Protocol (MCP) server implementation for todo list management with SQLite persistence
+description: A hands-on learning project implementing a Model Context Protocol server with FastMCP, streamable-http transport, and dynamic tool discovery
 tags:
 - project
 - mcp-server
 - ai-powered-application
+- learning
 - blog
 ---

 # Introduction

+This is a **learning-focused project** designed to gain hands-on experience developing a Model Context Protocol (MCP) server following modern best practices.
+The project implements a simple Todo API with two core operations (GET and POST), wrapped in a FastMCP server using streamable-http transport—the modern MCP standard that replaced Server-Sent Events (SSE).

-This project demonstrates the implementation of a Model Context Protocol (MCP) server that provides todo list management capabilities to AI assistants like Claude Desktop.
-The Model Context Protocol is an open standard that enables seamless integration between AI applications and external data sources, allowing AI assistants to access and manipulate data through well-defined tools and resources.
-This Todo MCP server showcases how to build a practical MCP server with persistent storage using SQLite, comprehensive CRUD operations, and proper error handling.
-By implementing this server, AI assistants gain the ability to create, read, update, and delete todo items, making them more useful for task management workflows.
+The Model Context Protocol is an open standard developed by Anthropic that enables seamless integration between AI applications and external data sources.
+By building this MCP server, you'll learn how AI assistants like Claude Desktop, Roo Code, and GitHub Copilot can access and manipulate real-world data through well-defined tools and resources.

+## Learning Objectives

+This project teaches you how to:

+1. **Understand FastMCP Framework Architecture** - Learn how FastMCP simplifies MCP server development with automatic tool registration and context management
+2. **Implement Streamable-HTTP Transport** - Use the modern MCP transport standard that provides better reliability through a single endpoint
+3. **Follow Modern Development Patterns** - Apply best practices for project structure, logging, error handling, and documentation
+4. **Practice Dynamic Tool Discovery** - Implement automatic tool registration using Python module introspection
+5. **Learn MCP Server Deployment** - Configure and deploy MCP servers for use with various AI clients
+6. **Build Production-Ready APIs** - Create RESTful APIs with FastAPI, including validation, error handling, and documentation

+## Why This Matters

+MCP servers act as bridges between AI assistants and external systems, extending AI capabilities beyond their base knowledge.
+This project provides a practical foundation for building MCP servers that connect AI to databases, APIs, file systems, and other data sources—enabling more powerful and useful AI-powered workflows.

 # What is Model Context Protocol (MCP)?